cdog/user-attachments/README.md

 ### 1.0.2

-* Added an admin page for settings
+* Added a settings admin page

 ### 1.0.1